kaysting/osu-score-cache/README.md

 1. Ensure you have a recent version of Node.js installed
 2. Clone the repo and open it in your Terminal
 3. Run `npm install`
-4. Configure environment variables by creating `.env` or otherwise:
+4. Configure environment variables by creating `.env` or directly in your environment:
     - Set `OSU_CLIENT_ID` to an osu! application client ID
     - Set `OSU_CLIENT_SECRET` to an osu! application client secret
     - Set `PORT` to your desired webserver port or leave it blank to use `8080`